knative/docs/docs/install/Knative-with-MicroK8s.md

 ```shell
 echo 'N;' | microk8s.enable knative
 ```
-This command will install Knative Serving version 0.7.1 and Eventing version 0.7.1 components.
+This command will install the Knative Serving 0.9.0 and Knative Eventing 0.9.0 components.

-NOTE: As of this writing, MicroK8s comes with version 0.7.1, this doc will be updated to reflect versioning changes.

 You can check the status of Knative pods using the following commands: